dmytrostriletskyi/threads-net/README.md

 ### Settings

-Currently, to perform `private API` requests, there is a need to specify a mobile device metadata, timezone offset and an authorization token.
-The device metadata and timezone offset are randomly generated once you initialize `Threads`, in order the authorization token is requested from `Instagram API` and saved for further usage.
+Currently, to perform `private API` requests, there is a need to specify mobile device metadata, timezone offset and an authorization token.
+The device metadata and timezone offset are randomly generated once you initialize `Threads`, the authorization token is requested from `Instagram API` and saved for further usage.

-If you initialize `Threads` frequently with different data, `Instagram API` might threat it as a non-human and machine behavior and mark your `IP` as suspicious and even suspend your account `Threads` and/or `Instagram` account.
-Also, the authorization token has long live period and once the authorization token is fetched, it can be reused at least for next 24 hours (maybe more, but at least) and there is no need to fetch it at each initialization over and over again.
+If you initialize `Threads` frequently with different data, `Instagram API` might treat it as a non-human and machine behavior and mark your `IP` as suspicious and even suspend your `Threads` account and/or `Instagram` account.
+Also, the authorization token has a long lifespan and once the authorization token is fetched, it can be reused at least for next 24 hours (maybe more, but at least) and there is no need to fetch it at each initialization over and over again.

 For this, there are settings.
 Those are either a `JSON` file or a dictionary you can provide to reuse device metadata,